 High blood pressure is one of the most common conditions in this country - more than one in four adults in the UK have the condition.
-Over 600,000* people living in West Yorkshire and Harrogate are affected by high blood pressure.
+Over 600,000* people living in West Yorkshire are affected by high blood pressure.

 Why should I know my blood pressure?